Communicable Disease Reporting System

 inflammatory disease (PID).
 To request reporting forms, call (213) 744-3251.

 TB cases and suspected cases are reported to the TB Control Program.
-To request
+To report these cases go to the

 Special Studies Report Forms: